jan-david-fischbach/mystmd-sphinx-autodoc/README.md

 # Sphinx demo with MyST-MD

-1. Install `python -m pip install -r requirements.txt`
+1. Set up pathon environment `uv sync`
-2. Install Node dependencies `npm install`
+2. Install Node dependencies `uv run npm install`
-3. Run Sphinx watch loop with `npm run sphinx`
+3. Run Sphinx watch loop with `uv run npm run sphinx`
-4. Run myst build loop with `npm run myst`
+4. Run myst build loop with `uv run myst`

 > [!WARNING]
 > The `myst` application might not refresh on changes to the xrefs, as it caches